randomnewb/rpg_test/README.md

     [ ] Sometimes the server will send a 403 for setting the current "zone" route for the user
             -   Seems that the payload can occasionally be empty ('')
             -   Current bug fix was to use history.go(0) to 'refresh' the page if the payload is empty after button press
+            -   This bug has gotten worse after implementing player stats
+            -   Possible that async/await is causing issues - fix up async await code OR try simple sends

 ## Possible solutions